This page is also available in: Deutsch

 This is a great snorkeling location.

 This island has the most beautiful landscape of the whole archipelago.
 Some of the flora of the island includes chamaesyce, tiquilla fusca.
-It is home of one of the most important colonies of penguins in the Galapagos Islands.
+It is home of one of the most important colonies of the Galapagos Islands.

 After landing, take a short easy hike to the highest view point: 360º view of the archipelago.
 To the east you can see some spatter cones formed by lava that give the island a dreamlike appearance.